Fix internet connection problems on Android devices

 First, check that mobile data is turned on and you have a data connection.

-- Go to Settings > Wireless and Networks > Mobile Data.
+- Go to Settings > Wireless and Networks > Mobile data or Cellular data.
+On some devices, you may need to select "Data usage" before you see this.

 - Turn mobile data on.
 If it's already on, turn it off and on again.